awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

 Amazon RDS supports Oracle Enterprise Manager \(OEM\) Database Express through the use of the OEM option\.
 Amazon RDS supports Oracle Enterprise Manager Database Express for the following releases:
 + Oracle Database 19c
-+ Oracle Database 18c
 + Oracle Database 12c

 OEM Database Express and Database Control are similar tools that have a web\-based interface for Oracle database administration\.
-For more information about these tools, see [Accessing Enterprise Manager database Express 18c](https://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbi/access-em-database-express-18c.html) and [Accessing Enterprise Manager Database Express 12c](https://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbi/access-em-database-express-12c.html) in the Oracle documentation\.
+For more information about these tools, see [Accessing Enterprise Manager database Express 18c](https://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbi/access-em-database-express-18c-or-later.html) and [Accessing Enterprise Manager Database Express 12c](https://docs.oracle.com/en/cloud/paas/database-dbaas-cloud/csdbi/access-em-database-express-12c.html) in the Oracle documentation\.

 The following is a limitation for OEM Database Express:
 + OEM Database Express isn't supported on the db\.t3\.micro or db\.t3\.small DB instance classes\.